Renormalization group analysis of superradiant growth of self-interacting axion cloud: Introduction

 This paper is organized as follows.
 In Sec.~\ref{section:2}, we review superradiant instability and how a growing cloud around a rotating black hole is formed.
-In Sec.~\ref{section:3} we derive the evolution equation of the axion cloud by RG method.
+In Sec.~\ref{section:3} we derive the evolution equation of the axion cloud by the RG method.
 In Sec.~\ref{section:4} we analyze the evolution of the axion cloud by the equations derived in Sec.~\ref{section:3}.
+In Sec.~\ref{section:add}, we make some comments on the recent paper \cite{Baryakhtar:2020gao}, whose claim may look conflicting with ours.
 Finally, we summarize our result and discuss the implication of our result in Sec.~\ref{section:5}.
-Since the RG method is important for our analysis, we provide two simple examples of the RG method for differential equations in App.\ref{App:A} that may help to understand the application of the RG method to the current problem.
-In this paper, we use $G=c=\hbar = 1$ unit, unless otherwise stated.
+Since the RG method is important for our analysis, we provide two simple examples of the RG method for differential equations in App.\ref{App:A} that may help understanding the application of the RG method to the current problem.
+In this paper, we use $G=c=\hbar = 1$ units, unless otherwise stated.